-Information Document Request (IDR) No. 20 asked X to provide a copy of its policy statement regarding personal use of X-owned vehicles.
-In response, X stated that: "X's policy regarding personal use of any vehicles owned by X is that vehicles are to be used only for X business and not for any personal use.
-In the event of any personal use, any person utilizing the vehicle would be obligated to reimburse X at the current IRS approved rate per mile.
-There are no employee expense accounts or reimbursements other than described herein.
-All employees and ministers have their own vehicles for their personal use and consequently have little or no reason to drive an X owned vehicle for personal use.
-All vehicles owned by X are to be used for X business exclusively."
+Information Document Request (IDR) No. 22 asked X to provide a copy of its policy statement ensuring that use of X's credit cards was for X's purposes and any personal charges would be reimbursed.
+X provided the following response: "X's policy regarding personal use of any credit cards in the name of X is that credit cards are to be used only for X business and not for any personal use.
+In the event of any personal use, the person utilizing the credit card would be obligated to reimburse X 100%."